mistwhit/employee-tracker/README.md

 # Employee Tracker

 ## Description
-- My motivation for this project was to create an employee management system that allows a user to manage the departments, roles, and employees in a company.
+- This project is a command-line employee management system that allows a user to manage the departments, roles, and employees in a company.
-- This was accomplished through creating a command-line application that creates, reads, updates, and deletes data within a company's database.

 ## User Story
 ```md